jordynMcginnis/crypto-chart/README.md

-During the build, `process.env.REACT_APP_SECRET_CODE` will be replaced with the current value of the `REACT_APP_SECRET_CODE` environment variable.
-Remember that the `NODE_ENV` variable will be set for you automatically.

 When you load the app in the browser and inspect the `<input>`, you will see its value set to `abcdef`, and the bold text will show the environment provided when using `npm start`:

 ```html